 Entrance & Accessible Parking

-Persons with disabilities and their attending support workers receive a 50% discount on the price of general admission.
+Persons with disabilities and their attending support worker receive a 50% discount on the price of general admission.

 Black Creek is an outdoor museum that recreates life in a rural Ontario village of the mid-19th century.
 As such, there are uneven road conditions and some distance to traverse between buildings.

-There are accessible pathways throughout the Village: a boardwalk in some areas, hard-packed gravel roads.
+There are accessible pathways throughout the Village: a boardwalk in some areas and hard-packed gravel roads in others.
 Please note that in spring or after a heavy rainfall, the roads can be muddy.
 Benches are located at several points along the pathways.

 The Visitor’s Centre and 14 of the historic buildings are fully accessible by wheelchair.
 Five buildings are partially accessible.The map below identifies all accessible buildings at Black Creek.
 (Click to view full-size.)

 Please note that the following are not wheelchair accessible:

 Refer to the building reference numbers on the map above to view locations.

 - Visitor’s Centre exit to the Half Way House (#16): 215m